vippsas/vipps-check-in-api/vipps-check-in-api-quick-start.md

 ## Next Steps

+See:

+* [In-store payments with customer club](https://developer.vippsmobilepay.com/docs/solutions/loyalty-in-pos) for a full flow with examples.
-See the [Check-in API guide](vipps-check-in-api.md) to read about the concepts and details.
+* [Check-in API guide](vipps-check-in-api.md) to read about the concepts and details.